touristguide12/touristguide/README.md

-# Ethiopian Tourist Guide in React & Redux + Django
+# Ethiopian Visitors in React & Redux + Django

 ```
-Ethiopian Tourist Guide, with a frontend built in React & Redux and a backend built in Django API.
+Ethiopian Visitors , with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo